What does SME banking mean for small business (bank accounts)?

-That doesn’t mean third parties will randomly dip into your online banking account.
-Rather, it means they’ll get a chance to access your data with your authorisation.
+That doesn’t mean third parties will randomly dip into your online (business) bank accounts.
+Rather, it means they’ll get a chance to access your data with your authorization.
 And use it to help you get in control of your finances.

 Well-established banks don’t have to compete hard enough.
 Newer banks and fintech companies find it difficult to enter the market.